Phantom of Inferno: Cal's route

 Cal's route is very strict because a single deviation will cause the game to treat it as if the player had never met Cal in the first place.
-Generally speaking, all the options in Cal's route will be "Cal or something else", and the player must pick the Cal-related option (such as going shopping with her).
-If the player turn her down once, or simply choose to not trust her at the beginning, then the story immediately assumes that you never met her in the first place, which, depending on the player's decisions, may seem rather odd (Choosing not to go shopping with Cal for instance, completely removes her appearance from any further scenes, almost as if she went shopping but never came back).
+Generally speaking, all the options in Cal's route will be "Cal or something else", and the player must choose the Cal-related option, such as going shopping with her.
+If the player turns her down once, or simply chooses not to trust her at the beginning, the story immediately assumes that the player never met her.
+Depending on the player's decisions, this may seem rather odd; choosing not to go shopping with Cal, for instance, completely removes her from any further scenes, almost as if she went shopping but never came back.

-The exception is if the player chose not to accept Cal's confession, in which case she will still show up in the game afterwards.
-However the player will not be able to get the Southbound ending and will be relegated to a dead end where Ein shoots the player in the desert warehouse.
+The exception is if the player chooses not to accept Cal's confession, in which case she will still appear in the game afterward.
+However, the player will not be able to get the Southbound ending and will instead be relegated to a dead end where Ein shoots the player in the desert warehouse.

-If the player completed Claudia's path in chapter 1 and start on Cal's path in chapter 2, then the player will have to pick which path they wish to complete.
-The player will have the option to go to Claudia's house (which will put you on Claudia's route in chapter 2) or not (Cal's route).
+If the player completed Claudia's path in chapter 1 and starts on Cal's path in chapter 2, the player must choose which path to complete.
+The player has the option to go to Claudia's house, which puts them on Claudia's route in chapter 2, or not, which puts them on Cal's route.

 Ein's route

-Getting to chapter three may be tricky, since it requires a specific set of circumstances.
-The player must have completed both Ein and Cal's paths, confirmed the sniper's identity, and discovered the identity of the attackers at the harbor.
-After the loft is bombed, the player must "Hide".
-After this the player will meet up with Ein at the warehouse and escape southwards.
-However, Cal is still alive and thinks that Reiji lied to her.
-She is then discovered by Scythe, who encourages this belief, which will form one of the crucial plot points of chapter three.
+Reaching chapter three may be tricky, since it requires a specific set of circumstances.
+The player must have completed both Ein's and Cal's paths, confirmed the sniper's identity, and discovered the identities of the attackers at the harbor.
+After the loft is bombed, the player must choose "Hide".
+The player will then meet up with Ein at the warehouse and escape southward.
+However, Cal is still alive and believes that Reiji lied to her.
+She is then discovered by Scythe, who encourages this belief, which forms one of the crucial plot points of chapter three.